7AAVDH08 Making the Connected World

 Teaching pattern: Ten one-hour lectures and ten one-hour seminars, plus online synchronous and/ or asynchronous activities

-This module will consider the growth of objects which allow us to challenge the barrier between the digital and the physical.
+This module will consider the design and growth of objects and spaces which allow us to challenge the barrier between the digital and the physical.
 From the instantiation of digital objects through 3D printing, to digitally aware and connected artefacts and the projection of the physical into the digital space through virtual environments, the physical body and the digital body have never been so directly connected.
 The module will examine the digital design processes that lead to increasingly hybrid digital/ physical worlds, example outcomes and their implications.
 It will also examine maker culture as one particular context for innovation in digital/ physical design.

 Draft teaching syllabus